 Even if it wasn’t so good for you, I really believe you would love this creamy and delicious homemade dark chocolate pudding!
 It is not the super-sweet chocolate that you may have allowed your palate to become accustomed to, but it IS sweet and it IS scrumptious.
 It’s definitely DARK chocolate and loaded with all the nutrients and health benefits that implies.
 It needs nothing else to taste wonderful, but I do like to garnish or decorate it, before serving.
 I’ve used whipped coconut cream, before, but my favorite is a few sliced almonds and blueberries.

 Enjoy, sweet friends!
 I hope you get a chance to try this easy recipe, soon.
 Have a wonderfully blessed evening!

 How to Make Dark Chocolate Pudding

 - Pour the coconut milk and pitted dates into the pitcher of a high-power blender.
-I love my Blendtec, but any high-powered blender (like a Ninja or Vitamix) should work.
+I love my Blendtec, but any high-powered blender (like a Ninja or Vitamix), or a high-speed food processor, should work.

-- Puree the coconut milk and dates until a smooth, creamy paste has formed and they are completely incorporated.
+- Puree the coconut milk, water and dates until a smooth, creamy paste has formed and they are completely incorporated.

 - Add the avocados, vanilla and cacao powder to the blender and process until all ingredients are combined and the pudding is thick and creamy.